Phaedra Parks Wants The Drama To Stop On ‘RHOA’: Is She Responsible?

 A post shared by PHAEDRA (@phaedraparks) on

 “Fix it Jesus!
 I was super tired and my power nap did not give me all the power I needed.
 So I was just sitting there partially engaged in all of the ruckus and just wanted the drama to be over with once and for all.
 It is shame that we were in such a majestic place behaving so poorly.
-What a waste,” Phaedra Parks explains in her blog about the drama that went down during the dinner in Hawaii, according to Bravo, sharing that she hates to see her co-stars fight.
+What a waste,” Phaedra Parks explained on her blog about the drama that went down during the dinner in Hawaii, according to Bravo, sharing that she hates to see her co-stars fight.

 But it is interesting that Parks isn’t taking any responsibility for her actions.
 While she never talked about Kandi drugging anyone, she certainly did hint that Burruss was hooking up with women, including her friend Shamea.